Institute for Advanced Professional Learning

 Karen earned her MSW from the University of Southern Maine School of Social Work.

-Karen facilitates the First Step: Foundations in Co-Parenting, the Next Step, ICOPE, and Kids First for Kids! at the Kids First Center.
+Karen facilitates the First Step: Foundations in Co-Parenting, the Next Step, ICOPE, Kids First for Kids!
+She also serves as a member of the Board of Directors at the Kids First Center.

 Christopher Leddy, Esq.